aros-development-team/documentation/README.md

 The documentation repository holds the AROS documentation and website source code.

-NB: Changes will not go live until they are pulled into the azure-pipelines branch, however this is automatically handled for the aros-development-team repository using GitHub actions.
+NB: Changes do not go live until they are pulled into the azure-pipelines branch, however this is automatically handled for the aros-development-team repository using GitHub actions.